briankimstudio/awesome-drug-response-prediction/README.md

 ![Domain adaptation](https://upload.wikimedia.org/wikipedia/commons/1/11/Transfer_learning_and_domain_adaptation.png)
 <p align="center">Source: wikipedia</p>

 ## 2. Characteristics of data

+- High dimensionality
-- Low ratio of samples to features: The number of features often exceeds 10,000.
+- Low ratio of samples to features: The number of features often exceeds 10,000 while the number of samples is around 800.
 Thus, it is not ideal data set for Deep Neural Network (DNN).
 - Imbalanced classes: The number of samples in each class are extremly imbalanced.
 In general, the number of sensitive (1) is smaller than the number of resistant (0).

 > Approaches

+- Multi-task learning (MTL)
 - [Feature engineering](https://en.wikipedia.org/wiki/Feature_engineering)
 - [Autoencoder](https://en.wikipedia.org/wiki/Autoencoder): Feature extraction

+## 3. Gap between _in vitro_ and _in vivo_

+- Whereas training data are from cell lines or animal models(PDX), test data are from patiens.
+And there is difference between these two types of data.
+- The difference is caused by batch effect according to research articles.

+> Approaches

+- Domain adaptation (DA)

 # Methods